lpmi-13/veilid-terraform-civo/README.md

 ssh -i ROUTE_TO_PRIVATE_KEY veilid@IP_ADDRESS_FROM_OUTPUT
 ```

-> NOTE: since the cloud init script takes a bit of time to run, if you SSH in immediately, you might not have access to the `veilid-cli` command for a minute or so.
+> NOTE: Since the running of the initial setup-veilid.sh script counts as part of the instance's startup, it should take about 4-5 minutes for it to be created.